ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigNewPlatform.rst

    cp ${WORKDIR}/ufs-srweather-app/regional_workflow/ush/wrappers/*sh .
    cp ${WORKDIR}/ufs-srweather-app/regional_workflow/ush/wrappers/README.md .

 The ``README.md`` file will contain instructions on the order that each script should be run in.
-An example of wallclock times for each task for an example run (2017 Macbook Pro, MacOS Catalina, 25km CONUS domain, 48hr forecast) is listed in :numref:`Table %s <WallClockTimes>`.
+An example of wallclock times for each task for an example run (2017 Macbook Pro, macOS Catalina, 25km CONUS domain, 48hr forecast) is listed in :numref:`Table %s <WallClockTimes>`.

 .. _WallClockTimes: